I’m going to share something just a little embarrassing! It’s been a life lesson for me, and I trust it will help you also.

 Take these actions

-Leaders also need to understand that everyone is fuelled differently.
+Leaders also need to understand that everyone is fueled differently.
 Don’t expect your direct reports to be energized the same way you are.
 This isn’t the time for guess work.
 The Birkman Method gives you a personal “owners manual” describing what energizes you and your team members.